nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ## Learning Goals
 By the end of this tutorial, you will be able to:
-- do some basic data cleaning and filtering to prepare the data for the ML algorithms
+- do some basic data cleaning and filtering to prepare data for ML algorithms
 - work with Pandas data frames as a way of storing time domain datasets
 - use sktime & pyts algorithms to train a classifier and predict values on a test dataset

 ## Introduction
+The science goal of this notebook is to find a classifier that can accurately discern changing look active galactic nuclei (CLAGN) from a broad sample of all Sloan Digital Sky Survey (SDSS) identified Quasars (QSOs) based solely on archival photometry in the form of multiwavelength light curves.

+CLAGN are astrophysically interesting objects because they appear to change state.
+CLAGN are characterized by the appearance or disappearance of broad emission lines on timescales of order months.
+Astronomers would like to understand the physical mechanism behind this apparent change of state.
+However, only a few hundered CLAGN are known, and finding CLAGN is observationally expensive, traditionally requiring multiple epochs of spectroscopy.
+Being able to identify CLAGN in existing large samples would allow us to identify a statisitcally significant sample from which we could better understand the underlying physics.

+This notebook walks through an exercise in using multiwavelength photometry alone (no spectroscopy) to learn if we can identify CLAGN based on their light curves alone.
+If we are able to find a classifier that can differentiate CLAGN from SDSS QSOs, we would then be able to run the entire sample of SDSS QSOs (~500,000) to find additional CLAGN candidates.

-This notebook takes output of a previous demo notebook which generates light curves from archival data, does data prep, and runs the light curves through multiple [`sktime`](https://www.sktime.net/en/stable/) classifiers.
-We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms beacuse it is a library of many algorithms specifically tailored to time series datasets.
+Input to this notebook is output of a previous demo notebook which generates multiwavelength light curves from archival data.
+THis notebook starts with light curves, does data prep, and runs the light curves through multiple ML classification algorithms.
+There are many ML algorthms to choose from; We choose to use [sktime](https://www.sktime.net/en/stable/index.html) algorithms for time domain classification beacuse it is a library of many algorithms specifically tailored to time series datasets.
 It is based on the sklearn library so syntax is familiar to many users.

-The goal of the classifiers is to be able to differentiate changing look active galactic nucleii (CLAGN) from an SDSS quasar sample based on multiband light curves.
-CLAGN are quite interested objects in that they appear to change state, but only a few hundred are currently known, and finding them is quite expensive requiring spectroscopic follow up.
-Being able to identify CLAGN in existing large samples would allow us to identify a statisitcal sample from which we could better understand the physics of what is occuring in these systems.

-The challenges of this time-domain dataset are:
+The challenges of this time-domain dataset for ML work are:
 1. Multi-variate = There are multiple bands of observations per target (13+)
 2. Unequal length = Each band has a light curve with different sampling than other bands
 3. Missing data = Not each object has all observations in all bands